PietJ95/p3ops-1920-green/Documentatie/bravo1/testplan.md

 bind_allow_query:                   #Specifies which network is allowed to query the DNS server
 bind_listen_ipv4:                   #Sets on which interface the DNS server will listen
 bind_listen_ipv6:                   #Sets on which interface the DNS will listen for IPV6 networks
-bind_forwarders:                    #Specifies the name servers to forward DNS requests to if it is not able to be resolved in the internal network
 bind_recursion:                     #Boolean.
 Sets if recursion is allowed.
 Strongly recommended to turn this off if you are running an authoritive server
 bind_query_log:                     #Specifies where the logs should be saved
 bind_check_names:                   #Check host names for compliance with RFC 952 and RFC 1123 and take the defined action (e.g. warn, ignore, fail).